Bdeering1/polykill/README.md

 polykill /my-projects-directory
 ```

-Polykill will recursively search for supported projects in the provided directory and output a list of all projects found.
+Polykill will recursively search for projects in the provided directory and output a list of all projects found.
+If no directory is provided, the current directory will be searched.

 Move between listed projects using ↓ ↑, and press enter to delete artifacts for the selected project.